 Megan draws from several approaches based on the client’s needs and presenting concerns, including: Solution-Focused Brief Therapy, Narrative Therapy, Cognitive Behavioural Therapy, and Systems Theories.

 Megan believes that the client is the expert and that all clients bring many strengths and resiliencies that can be built upon to enact change.
 Megan is passionate about the work she does helping clients to reach their goals and find harmony within their lives.
 Megan takes pride in her ability to be empathetic and understanding of different client circumstances.

-When Megan is not busy working, she loves to swim, work out regularly, and spend time with her son.
+When Megan is not busy working, she loves to swim, work out regularly, and spend time with her three children.

 Megan looks forward to seeing you soon!

 Megan can direct bill to Green Shield, Alberta Blue Cross, and Medavie Blue Cross.
 Please bring your insurance information if you would like direct billing.